 The affiliate marketing dream … You wake up in the morning, check your Paypal balance — you made money while you slept.
 You didn’t buy and resell any products, you don’t have any customer support tickets to check, you don’t have any returns to deal with.

-Just watch the money come in.
+Just sit back and watch the money come in. – NOT!

 It is of course not effortless but it is free from most of the issues surrounding e-commerce, drop-shipping, FBA and most other ways of making money online.
+And it is not going away … in fact, the industry is growing.

 Affiliate marketing is a big industry and expected to reach $6.8 billion by 2020.
 Most companies view it as a valuable sales channel.
 It is here to stay.